Permitted uses by special exception. Within each district, there may be principal uses and their accessory uses permitted by special exception as per

 (10) Be assured that the natural features and processes characterizing the proposed site and its surroundings shall not suffer unmitigated degradation, that the management of storm waste, the provision of water or sewer service, and any other alterations to the site's predevelopment condition shall be consistent with the Township goals, practices, and plans in these regards, and that demand for water and energy by the proposed use shall be minimized to the optimal extent.

-B. In addition to giving consideration to the criteria identified in § 455-116A above, the Board may grant a variance, provided that the applicant has met its burden to prove that all of the following criteria, where relevant in a given case, are met:
+§ 455-116A above, the Board may grant a variance, provided that the applicant has met its burden to prove that all of the following criteria, where relevant in a given case, are met:

 (1) There are unique physical circumstances or conditions, including irregularity, narrowness or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property, and the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of this chapter in the neighborhood or district in which the property is located.